 Fermented garlic surpasses the nutritional and beneficial values provided by raw garlic.

-According to research, the fermentation of raw garlic significantly boosts both its properties as well as bioavailability.
-Nutrients obtained from fermented garlic are relatively more natural for the human body to process and assimilate.
-Source: probioticscenter.org
+According to research, the fermentation of raw garlic significantly boosts its properties and bioavailability.
+Nutrients from fermented garlic are relatively more natural for the human body to process and assimilate.

 The following are the health benefits of fermented garlic: